 The following is an example of creating a new variable named POSTGRESQL\JDBC\DRIVER\PATH pointing to the directory that contains the PostgreSQL JDBC driver JAR file.

 4.3 JDBC Provider

-In WAC (Resources $\rightarrow$ JDBC $\rightarrow$ JDBC providers) register a JDBC provider for the QuartzDesk web application database data-source.
+In WAC (Resources $\rightarrow$ JDBC $\rightarrow$ JDBC providers), register a JDBC provider for the QuartzDesk Web Application data-source.

 4.3.1 DB2